 Concentrate on Surfaces

-If a room is super overwhelming, now is NOT the time to do a deep dive.
-Pick a spot to start, and then rotate around the room from that spot.
+If a whole room is super overwhelming, now is NOT the time to do a deep dive.
+Pick a specific area to start, and then rotate around the room from that spot.
 When you feel like you want to quit, look to the area you’ve cleaned, and realize how great it looks.
 It will make you want to keep going!

 If you can quickly wipe-down the surface as you go, the pay off is extra.
 I am a HUUUGE fan of cleaning the counters.
 It just feels good to see clean surfaces.
 I use this cleaning solution and a microfiber cloth (I get mine at Costco in the auto section, but those on Amazon are great too).

 Why microfiber?
 I have a whole post on how much I love microfiber cloths, but their little fibers just clean faster.
+I think they’re the easiest way to clean.
 It makes me love them (although I hate how they feel on my hand — I remind myself they clean faster).
 There is no shame for wearing gloves as you do this!

 Use a Timer